 Able to boast an extensive array of flora and fauna not found in much of Europe, including wolverines, packs of wolves and even brown bears, Finland truly is a magnificent wildlife destination in which to explore.
 What better way to witness all of this than to become a Finland conservation volunteer?
 This will not only allow you to track these incredible species of wildlife, but it will also take you into the wilderness region of Kainuu, a spectacular area almost completely untouched by tourism.
+Volunteering in Finland gives you the chance to see a side of the country that very few other ever get to, and it will create memories that will last a lifetime!

 Due to its often freezing conditions and snow covered landscapes, the wildlife in Finland is unique to the country.
 The animals which live in this winter wonderland have all adapted to their surroundings, and whilst there are some animals you may already be familiar with, there are also a few which you may not have seen before!
 Some of the more famous Finnish animals include:

 The wildlife in Finland is so well adapted to either hunting or hiding in the Finish wilderness that this is one of a very few places you are able to see them.
-If it has always been your dream to see these animals up close and personal, perhaps via husky sled, then you should pay some serious consideration to a trip to Finland!
+If it has always been your dream to see these animals up close and personal, perhaps via husky sled, then you should pay some serious consideration to a trip to volunteer in Finland!

 The culture of Finland is a mixture of indigenous heritage combined with common Nordic, Russian, and European cultural elements.
 Sandwiched between Sweden and Russia, Finland has absorbed elements of these two cultures in particular whilst still retaining a strong sense of national pride.
 You would have to work very hard to offend a Finn, but there are a few cultural points you should take on board: